firmata/protocol/dhtsensor.md

 # DHT Sensor Feature

 Provide support for connecting a DHT sensor like [this one](https://www.sparkfun.com/datasheets/Sensors/Temperature/DHT22.pdf) (also works with DHT11).

-This feature is based on based on @niesteszeck's [interrupt driven DHT library](https://github.com/niesteszeck/idDHTLib), so the sensor has to be connected to an interrupt pin.
+These sensors require a special driver on the board, because the communication protocol is very timing critical, so that reading the sensor from the host using GPIO commands will not work.

-Current [implementation](https://github.com/mdlima/FirmataDHT) supports only one DHT sensor, but the protocol supports more.
+Current [implementation](https://github.com/firmata/ConfigurableFirmata/src/DhtFirmata.h) supports only one DHT sensor, but the protocol supports more.

-Reporting is not done using Firmata's main reporting cycle.
-Instead, it's done at its own sampling interval of 2 seconds minimum, as these sensors are very slow.
+[Implementation Note: Currently, the sampling interval is ignored and a single reply sent.
+Since the minimum cycle time for these sensors is in the order of 2.5s, polling is not an issue]

 Example files:
  * See [SimpleFirmataDHT.ino](https://github.com/mdlima/FirmataDHT/blob/master/examples/SimpleFirmataDHT/SimpleFirmataDHT.ino).